 One downside of living in Noxen, however, is that residents on average have to contend with a long commute, spending on average 35.12 minutes every day commuting to work.

-As is often the case in a small town, Noxen doesn't have a public transportation system that people use for their commute.
+Noxen is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Noxen have a very low rate of college education: just 8.72% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Noxen has a very low overall level of education: only 8.72% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Noxen in 2022 was $26,601, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,404 for a family of four.
 However, Noxen contains both very wealthy and poor people as well.